jakkra/ZSWatch/website/docs/getting-started/phone_setup.md

 The iOS companion app is under active development.
 On iOS, the watch can directly use ANCS/AMS for notifications and media control without any app, which is the recommended approach for most users.
 :::

 The [ZSWatch Companion App](./companion_app.md) also runs on iOS, providing firmware updates, health tracking, developer tools, and more.
-On iOS, notification forwarding and media control are handled automatically by the watch using Apple ANCS/AMS — no app needed for those features.
+On iOS, notification forwarding and media control are handled automatically by the watch using Apple ANCS/AMS, no app needed for those features.

 Currently there is no prebuilt iOS app available.
-You'll need to build from source — see the [Companion App](./companion_app.md) page.
+You'll need to build from source, see the [Companion App](./companion_app.md) page.

 ---